-Are you looking for a completely free Learning Management System (LMS)?
-If you’re also looking for an LMS that’s not only free but also includes an extensive library of ready-made content that you can access, edit and deploy to your teams?
-Then EdApp is the platform for you.
-It also includes a collection of tools that are built within the platform to help boost training results through beautiful lessons, easily track and report results.
-This mobile-first training solution trusted by leading organizations around the globe, such as the United Nations, Marley Spoon, Shell, and Mizuno.
-EdApp is only growing in popularity due to its sleek design, powerful authoring tool, and microlearning ethos, which delivers information in topical, bite-sized chunks to boost learning results.
+This mobile-first training solution is trusted by leading organizations around the globe, such as the United Nations, Marley Spoon, Shell, and Mizuno.
+EdApp is only growing in popularity due to its sleek design, powerful authoring tool, and microlearning format, which delivers information in topical, bite-sized chunks to boost knowledge retention.

-This course software is considered an all-in-one tool.
+This online course platform is considered an all-in-one tool.
 Creators are able to generate engaging courses and create a community via their platform.
-The website creator allows trainees to have an attractive workspace to learn.
+The website creator allows each learner to have an attractive workspace to learn.

-This online course platform allows users to generate, manage, and sell online courses.
-Teachable has an easy to use course builder, a course sales feature, the ability to create a blog, and the option of adding mixed media into a single lesson.
-While this platform isn’t ideal for workplace training, it is suited more towards indidivual learners that are looking to upskill or take on a new hobby.
-Some common lessons include teachings aroun bee keeping, pottery, and botany.
+This online course software allows users to generate, manage, and sell online courses.
+Teachable has an easy-to-use course builder, a course sales feature, the competency to create a blog, and the option of adding mixed media into a single lesson.
+While this platform isn’t ideal for workplace training, it is suited more towards individual learners that are looking to upskill or take on a new hobby.
+Some common lessons include teachings around bee keeping, pottery, and botany.

 As such, this online course software tool is excellent for entrepreneurs who may have minimal knowledge hosting, creating, or managing web pages.
 While easy to use, there are minimal integrations, meaning you must be willing to use Teachable as a standalone platform.
 And while Teachable offers a free trial, you will need to upgrade to a paid plan to gain full access; the more you pay, the more features you have access to.

-With downloadable capabilities, Thinkific features a course builder, possible white-labelling, course templates, payment capabilities, and file uploads.
-While Thinkific does make it possible to create aesthetically pleasing courses, it is priced higher than its competitors.
+With downloadable capabilities, Thinkific features a course builder and a course management tool, possible white-labelling, course templates, payment capabilities, and file uploads.
+While Thinkific does make it possible to create aesthetically pleasing courseware, it is priced higher than its competitors.
 Furthermore, for users who are not already familiar with online course design, this software may prove difficult to use.
-It’s also not ideal for workplace training, as it’s difficult to measure and track learning results and is more focusd on the transactional aspect of the course content.
+It’s also not ideal for workplace training, as it’s difficult to measure and track learning results and is more focused on the transactional aspect of the course content.

-Kajabi provides web hosting, course creation, membership site business, and email list management.
+Kajabi provides web hosting, an online course creation software, membership site business, and email list management.
 The interactive learning environment offers unlimited video hosting, homework assignments, drip content, and more, making it more suited to traditional education over workplace learning and training.

 The platform also offers a blogging capability, product creation, and a community feature, making it a great resource for teachers to support their students.
 Different plans provide a variety of streaming capabilities and customizable options, but there is a lack of flexibility and an inability to create certificates with Kajabi.